 Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

 So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.

 With that understanding…

 Judging by its ingredients alone, Hill’s Prescription Diet Z/D Canine Ultra looks like an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still prefer to estimate the product’s meat content before concluding our report.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Yet when you consider the plant-based protein-boosting effect of the dried potato product, this is the profile of a kibble containing only a limited amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a kibble containing a limited amount of meat.

-Hill’s Prescription Diet Z/D is a potato-based dry kibble using only a modest amount of hydrolyzed chicken liver as its main source of animal protein.
+Hill’s Prescription Diet Z/D Canine Ultra is a plant-based kibble using a limited amount of hydrolyzed chicken liver as its main source of animal protein.